ugent-library/mock-oidc-server/README.md

 make keys
 ```

-This store the keys in `.data/oidc.rsa.pub` and `.data/oidc.rsa`
+This stores the keys in `data/oidc.rsa.pub` and `data/oidc.rsa`

-Copy and paste their contents in environment variables `MOCK_OIDC_PUBLIC_KEY` and `MOCK_OIDC_PRIVATE_KEY`
+Set environment variables `MOCK_OIDC_PUBLIC_KEY_PATH` and `MOCK_OIDC_PRIVATE_KEY_PATH`

+to the new public key and private key path respectively.

+If you do not have `openssl` available, you MAY use the example

+keys in `data/oidc.rsa.example` and `data/oidc.rsa.pub.example`

+Command `make test_keys` copies these keys to `data/oidc.rsa.pub` and `data/oidc.rsa`,

-if you prefer
+if you prefer this.

 ### Add clients

-Add a JSON object to the json array inside `MOCK_OIDC_CLIENTS`, with the following structure:
+Create a JSON file with the following structure:

 ```
+[
     {"id": "my-client", "secret": "my-client-secret"}
+]
 ```

+File must contain an array of objects

+Set environment variable `MOCK_OIDC_CLIENTS_PATH` to this path

 ### Add users

-Add a JSON object to the json array inside `MOCK_OIDC_USERS`, with the following structure:
+Create a JSON file with the following structure:

 ```
+[
     {
         "id": "login-name",
         "claims": [
             {
               "name":  "name",
               "value": "my full name"
             },
             {
               "name":  "given_name",
               "value": "first-name"
             },
             {
               "name":  "family_name",
               "value": "family-name"
             },
             {
               "name":  "preferred_username",
               "value": "preferred-username"
             },
             {
               "name":  "email",
               "value": "joe@user.be"
             }
         ]
     }
+]
 ```

+File must contain an array of objects

+Set environment variable `MOCK_OIDC_USERS_PATH` to this path

 # Notes